Atiqul-Akash/Atiqul-Akash/README.md

 I am a Bachelor of Business Administration (BBA) student at the **European University of Bangladesh**, bridging the gap between practical business workflows and software development.
 I build lightweight Python automation tools, Discord bots, and analytical scripts to solve real-world operational problems.

-* 🎓 **Academics:** Studying Business Administration with a focus on analytical thinking and organizational efficiency.
+* 🎓 **Academics:** Studying Business Administration with an emphasis on operational efficiency and analytical modeling.
-* ⚙️ **Tech Focus:** Scripting in Python, building custom Discord bots, and testing AI-assisted productivity pipelines.
+* ⚙️ **Tech Focus:** Scripting in Python, building custom Discord bots, and deploying agentic workflows.
 * ✍️ **Creative Pursuits:** Technical & creative writing, digital strategy, and simulation gaming.
 * 💬 **Ask Me About:** Python task automation, Discord bot architecture, and merging business logic with code.